platformio/platformio-docs/en/latest/_sources/core/migration.rst.txt

 option, PlatformIO will ensure that package is installed.

-The useful use cases are running debugging servers, upload tools, or useful tools from a toolchain.
+The useful use cases are running debugging servers, upload tools, or special tools from a toolchain.
 A few examples of how to leverage the new :ref:`cmd_pkg_exec` command:

 .. code:: bash